11 Tips for Clean Eating During the Holidays

 Why It’s Not Always Easy To Eat Healthy During the Holidays

-The festive season can be challenging when you are trying to maintain a clean eating regime.
+The festive season can be challenging when you are trying to maintain a healthy eating regime.
 There are simply so many temptations, from buffet tables at parties and lavish family meals to alcohol-fueled gatherings and seasonal treats.

 There are other factors, too, that can make it hard to eat healthy.
 Your usual routine is turned on its head for a few weeks, which can leave you short on time and lured by processed convenience foods.